 How to Turn a Vintage Door Into A Family Message Center

 Vintage doors are one of our favorite items to look for when we are out treasure hunting.
 We usually have a few for sale at our store All Things New Again in Leesburg, Virginia.
 This 24 x 80 inch door had a great shape to it—and a beat-up white paint job that needed sprucing up.
 We liked this door because it had two distinct sections we could use when turning it into a Family Message Center.

 We started by cleaning up the door.
 Cleaning is always my least favorite part of any paint makeover, but it is so important.
-Dave was really nice and did this part for me!

 Then I mixed up a batch of Real Milk Paint Company’s Warm Ash and sloppy painted it on.